 Only get travel insurance and get check-ups done in a cheap country

-If you’re young and healthy you generally won’t make much use of general check-ups or preventative care this might work out fine - but it’s the exceptions you need to worried about.
+If you’re young and healthy and you generally won’t make much use of general check-ups or preventative care this might work out fine - but it’s the unexpected exceptions, you need to be worried about.
 For emergencies, you should still be covered for pretty much everything else through your travel insurance and unless you fall seriously ill or contract a chronic disease, you should be able to deal with any urgent treatment.
 However, if you need any regular check-ups or treatment of pre-existing conditions, you have to pay for these out of pocket.
 It is, of course, risky to give up your health care altogether because you never know what fate has in store for you.
 Returning home and finding health insurance with a pre-existing condition can prove to be more difficult than you thought.
 The assessment of that risk is up to you.

 Get a health care plan abroad

 Every country you visit will have national health care.
 Expats might be able to choose local health insurance, but it often means you have to be a registered resident of that country.
-This, therefore, might only a viable option for someone relocating to a country for a longer time.
+This, therefore, might only a viable option for someone relocating to a country for a longer period of time.

 Get a global healthcare plan

-Long term travellers that opt for a health care plan outside of their own home country, can get a global health insurance option which allows them to move around more freely and access health care in multiple countries.
+Long term travelers that opt for a health care plan outside of their own home country, can get a global health insurance option which allows them to move around more freely and access health care in multiple countries.
 Health care is an incredibly complex topic, and which company and plan are right for you, depends primarily on your country of origin, the countries you’re travelling to, and your personal situation.
-It’s almost impossible to make specific recommendations that fit all needs but we would recommend looking into and requesting quotes from these companies, which are all popular health care providers for nomads and ex-pats.
+It’s almost impossible to make specific recommendations that fit all needs, but we would recommend looking into and requesting quotes from these companies, which are all popular health care providers for nomads and ex-pats.
 The prices for these plans are most likely going to be higher than travel insurance since this is actual health insurance similar to what you would have back home:

 When considering any insurance take the time to thoroughly go through the policy document.
 Make sure you understand the fine print and the details of the cover relevant to yourself, your country of residence and your destination.
-You are ultimately responsible for the decision you make in choosing the right cover.
+You are ultimately responsible for the decision you make in choosing the most suitable cover.
 Policy wording and conditions vary greatly so read them carefully and be sure to go with the company that gives you what you need – there are many good insurance companies out there.